-Lecturers: Donna Burns, M.A.; Michael Chamberlain, M.A.; Donald Dorr, M.A.; Russ Frank, Ph.D.; Li Qing Kinnison, Ph.D.; Kim MacDonald, M.A.; Joann Pittman, M.A.; Thomas Scovel, Ph.D.; Donald Snow, Ph.D.
+Lecturers (part time): Denzil Barrett, M.A.; Michael Chamberlain, M.A.; Donald Dorr, M.A.; Lisa Igram, M.A.; Herb Purnell, Ph.D.; Tom Scovel, Ph.D.; Don Snow, Ph.D.

-The Master of Arts in Teaching English to Speakers of Other Languages (TESOL) offers prospective and experienced teachers of English as a second or foreign language a 36-unit master's degree program comprising courses and seminars in language acquisition theory, English grammar and pronunciation, intercultural communication and sociolinguistics, language teaching methods and materials development, observation and practice in classroom teaching, language assessment, program design, and language-development research.
+The Master of Arts in Teaching English to Speakers of Other Languages (TESOL) offers prospective and experienced teachers of English as a second or foreign language a 36-unit master's degree program comprising courses in language acquisition theory, English grammar and pronunciation, intercultural communication and sociolinguistics, language teaching methods and materials development, observation and practice in classroom teaching, language assessment, program design, and classroom research.
 The program prepares students to become exemplary classroom teachers committed to continued professional development within a variety of adult contexts.
 Graduates of the program currently serve in the United States and several foreign countries in public and adult schools, colleges, universities, private institutions, and businesses.